-Background of the Chapter 7 Bankruptcy Ruling
+Background of Supreme Court Ruling on Junior Mortgage in Chapter 7 Bankruptcy

 The latest decision stemmed from two cases that involved debtors who were similarly situated.
 One debtor owed $183,000 on a first mortgage and $47,000 on the second mortgage which were secured by the debtor’s home with a current market value of only $98,000.
 The second debtor’s home had a current market value of $78,000 and owed $135,000 on the first mortgage and $32,000 on the second mortgage.